hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove objects or containers.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Delete objects 'my.txt' and 'other.txt' from container `tainer`: